Transformation through Practice

 The next important observance is to observe one day a week solely to connect to Source/God.
 Doing this is a precious and ongoing holiday that we can give ourselves and set ourselves on the throne of the Emperor.

-The third observance is to connect to the moon cycles of the New Moon (the time to celebrate Lord Siva as Spirit) and the Full Moon (the time to celebrate Lord Vishnu as the awake mind).
+The third observance is to connect to the moon cycles.
+This is connecting the New Moon (the time to celebrate Lord Siva as Spirit) and the Full Moon (the time to celebrate Lord Vishnu as the awake mind).

-The single most important moment through the year is Mahasivratri, the moment when we take our inner pilgrimage to awaken to the “I Am” experience of Lord Siva as the timeless, beyond the mind.
+The single most important moment through the year is Mahasivratri.
+This day offers us the moment when we take our inner pilgrimage to awaken to the “I Am” experience of Lord Siva as the timeless, beyond the mind.
 This experience awakens us and sets us on a journey to enlightenment and beyond.

-Every time we observe setting aside one day a week to connect to God, our special day off for being a yogi, we relive the once-a-year Mahasivratri, the experience of being Light and expand our consciousness to be the Sun of the mind that has woken up the Spirit to enshrine our body.
+Every time we observe setting aside one day a week to connect to God, our special day off for being a yogi, we relive the once-a-year Mahasivratri.
+This is the experience of being Light.
+When we do this, we can expand our consciousness to be the Sun of the mind that has woken up the Spirit to enshrine our body.

 It is from timelessness that time can be defined.